Introduction to Islamic Finance

 How long is the course?

-There will be around 6 hours of video training, and two hours of live webinars, making 8 hours in total.
+There will be around 6 hours of video training.
 You can study at your own pace.
 You have the choice to study sections on a weekly basis, too, on the weekly plan